mjgriffin1113/vanity-num-generator/README.md

 Verify that the API Gateway and DynamoDB table have also been successfully created/configured with desired properties.

+### Amazon Lex

+If you want to utilize Lex in the contact flow, then you will need to create a bot using Amazon Lex service\
+The bot needs to have two intents and their corresponding utterance list:

+- GenerateNewOptions: [too, to, two]
+- KeepExistingOptions: [won, one]

+Ensure `Return parameters to client` under Fulfillment section is checked for both intents\
+Build and publis the bot, and remember to add it to the contact flow settings on the Amazon Connect service (in AWS console, not AC portal)

 ## Local and Automated Testing

 ### Integration Testing